This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Preheat the oven to 350.

 - Using a stand mixer, beat together the butter and granulated sugar until light and fluffy.
-Add in the egg and mix until combined.
+Add in the vanilla and egg and mix until combined.

 - Add the flour, baking powder, and salt and mix until combined, about 2 minutes.